tnakatani/cs6601_assignment_2/README.md

-# Assignment 1 - Swap Isolation
+# Assignment 1 - Trailblazer Isolation

 This assignment will cover some of the concepts discussed in the Adversarial Search lectures.
 You will be implementing game playing agents for a variant of the game Isolation.